Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 - Write about how a degree in social work will help shape you into the type of politician you want to be in the future.

-Added bonus if you can talk about extracurricular activities you might be interested in joining to further supplement your learning.
+It would be an added bonus if you can talk about extracurricular activities you might be interested in joining to further supplement your learning.

 Remember, learning takes place outside the classroom as well.
-As always, have your response looked over by people you trust!

 Why USC and Why This Major Essay Example